What Parents Want from Youth Ministry

 I believe it is our choice as youth workers.
 We can either blame parents for not making youth ministry a priority, or we can see ourselves as ministers and begin to meet parents’ greatest needs.
 For the sake of the gospel and the sake of your ministry, I hope you choose the latter.

-Watch this Trainingcast episode to hear more about meeting parents’ greatest needs.
+Watch this Trainingcast episode to hear more about meeting parents’ greatest needs or download our free resource below, “Practical Ways to Partner with Parents”.

 About the Author